Data and Privacy Notice

 According to UK law we may keep your personal data (name, address, contact details) for the period in which it is used for the stated purposes.
 These include marketing (for concerts and other events) so we will retain your information for this purpose unless you notify us that you no longer wish to receive this information.

-Your information is not shared with third parties and you can unsubscribe at any time via email to the Secretary.
+Your information is not shared with third parties and you can unsubscribe at any time via an email to the Secretary.

 What are your rights?